Smallhythe Place

 Conservator, Tabby Gibbs, tells us about the process of treating the embroidered cushion from Ellen Terry’s bedroom.

-Follow the journey of conservation at the places in our care in a new series, Hidden Treasures of the National Trust, broadcast on the BBC.
+Follow the journey of conservation at the places in our care in the BBC's Hidden Treasures of the National Trust series.
 Go behind the scenes and hear from the experts and conservators who look after many treasured objects, including Ellen Terry's famous Beetlewing dress and a collection of illustrations by Pamela Coleman Smith at Smallhythe Place.
-Catch up on our episode on BBC iPlayer here.
+Catch up on our episode from season one on BBC iPlayer here.

 Joanna Lumley follows in some famous footsteps as patron of the Barn Theatre.
 Discover how her local connections, love of the stage and acting pedigree make her the perfect choice.